strapdata/elassandra/docs/elassandra/source/installation.rst

     "tagline" : "You Know, for Search"
   }

-You're ready for playing with Elassandra.
-For instance, try to index a document with the ElasticSearch API, then from cqlsh look for the keyspace/table/row automatically created.
-Cassandra now benefits from dynamic mapping !
+You're done !

 On a production environment, it's better to modify some system settings like disabling swap.
 This `guide <http://docs.datastax.com/en/landing_page/doc/landing_page/recommendedSettings.html>`_ shows you how to.
 On linux, consider installing `jemalloc <http://jemalloc.net/>`_.

-DEB package
+deb
 -----------

-.. include:: install_deb.rst
+.. include:: adhoc_deb.rst

-RPM package
+rpm
 -----------

-.. include:: install_rpm.rst
+.. include:: adhoc_rpm.rst

 Docker image
 ------------